tOOlmaRR/web-slideshow/README.md

 1. **Private Tags Available for Public Images**
 When a public image is displayed during a private slideshow, private tags appear as options for adding tags and there is nothing stopping you from assigning private tags to a public image.
-1. **Public Static Slideshows Can Include Private Images** If you accidentally map up a prviate image to a public static slideshow, it will be included and displayed.
+1. **Public Static Slideshows Can Include Private Images** If you accidentally map up a private image to a public static slideshow, it will be included and displayed.
-1. **Slide Info Only Loaded at the Start of a Slideshow** When you start a slideshow, all slides and all infor for each slide is loaded as well.
-Slide information is not loaded reloaded each time a slide is displayed, which means that, if you set tags for a slide, and the slide appears later during the slideshow, the previous updates are not visible
+1. **Slide Info Only Loaded at the Start of a Slideshow** When you start a slideshow, all slides and all info for each slide is loaded as well.
+Slide information is not reloaded each time a slide is displayed, which means that, if you set tags for a slide, and the slide appears later during the slideshow, the previous updates are not visible.
 1. **No Constraints Resizing Smaller Images**
-If an image is very small, it may be blown up to a point where it becomes distorted
+If an image is very small, it may be blown up to a point where it becomes distorted.
-1. **Resizing of Larger Images May Cause Wrapping** For images that get resized, if it's too wide to it in the display area, it'll 'wrap over' and appear underneath the rest of the site instead of fitting nicely into the frame of the site
+1. **Resizing of Larger Images May Cause Wrapping** For images that get resized, if it's too wide to fit in the display area, it'll 'wrap over' and appear underneath the rest of the site instead of fitting nicely into the frame of the site.
 1. **Cannot Add a New Tag**
-There is currently no way to add a new tag from the web application.
+There is currently no way to add a new tag from the webpage.
 You need to manually add it into the database.
-1. **Cannot Easily Include All Images in a Slideshow** There is easy way to include all available images in a slideshow.
+1. **Cannot Easily Include All Images in a Slideshow** There is no easy way to include all available images in a slideshow.
 You need to manually select every single tag.
 1. **Video is Not Supported, but Animated GIFs will Render** There is no support for including videos in a slideshow.
 1. **Cannot Remove an Image from the Database**
 There is no support for removing an image from the database.
-Once it's in there, you can only remove it by manually removing entries from the database
+Once it's in there, you can only remove it by manually removing entries from the database, and you need to be careful to unmap associated tags as well.
 1. **Cannot Remap an Image File**
 There is no support for fixing an image in the database if it physically moves to a different location.
-If you move or rename a folder or image in the file system, the affected images end up broken and you cannot update the physical image location from within the web application.
+If you move or rename a folder or image in the file system, the affected images end up broken and you cannot update the physical image location from within the web page.
 1. **No Broken Image Detection**
-The web application does not attempt to detect broken image links, so if images have been phycially moved or deleted, the web application still tried to load and display those images during a slideshow
+The slideshow does not attempt to detect broken image links, so if images have been physically moved or deleted, the slideshow still tries to load and display those images.
 1. **Tags Cannot be Nested or Grouped**
-There is no concept existing of grouping tags together, or creating parent/child relationships between tags.
-The best you can do at the moment is to set up a naming convention so that, if you want to tag images based on the location where they were taken, you can prefix those tage with "Location: "
+There is no existing concept of grouping tags together, or creating parent/child relationships between tags.
+The best you can do at the moment is to set up a naming convention.
+For example, if you want to tag images based on the location where they were taken, you can prefix those tags with "Location: ".
 <hr />

 ## Image Scanner
 ### Summary
 This is available on the **/scan.php** page.
 This page allows you to scan the images within a folder into the database.
-You can also choose to scan all sub-folders as well.
+You can also choose to scan all subfolders as well.
 Data retrieved and added includes:
 - full file path
 - file name
 - the dimensions (width and height) of the image
 - a boolean field indicating whether or not the image should be considered secured
 - tags you would like associated to the images being loaded from the requested folder
     - if a tag doesn't exist, it'll be created
-    - for multiple tags, separate each tag with a comma - just be careful to not include commas within a tag itself
+    - for multiple tags, separate each tag with a comma - just be careful to not include commas within the tags themselves
     - tags can also be marked as secure

-The scan process generates and displays a log file to the screen to detail which files it found, which files were added to the database (and which were not), and some details re: the parameters and results of the scan.
+The scan process generates and displays a log file to the screen to detail the files found, which were added to the database (and which were not), and some details re: the parameters and results of the scan.

 ### Configuration
 All configuration elements are defined in the *scripts/mainConfig.php* file.
 This builds an overlying *$configuration* array which is designed to contain all configuration elements, including database connection details and physical and virtual file roots for images.

 ### Technical Details
 ### Summary
-The image scanner is a simple form that sumbits the parameters for the scan and the population of the image metadata to the server.
-Using those parameers, the FileScanner class in PHP takes those parameters, looks for all files in the designiated location, retrives and sets the appropriate metadata, and inserts records into the database to keep track of where the physical images are, what the paths will be, and what metadata is associated to each file.
+The image scanner is a simple form that sumbits the parameters for the scan and population of image metadata to the server.
+Using those parameers, the FileScanner class in PHP takes those parameters, looks for all files in the designated location, retrieves and sets the appropriate metadata, and inserts records into the database to keep track of where the physical images are, what the paths will be, and what metadata is associated to each file.
 #### /scan.php
 - the webpage that presents the form to the user to collect the image scan parameters and metadata to add to the images, and displays the results after the scan has completed.
-The form posts back to itself, instatiates a FileScanner object in PHP, gathers the inputs from the form, and passes it, along with the nested array of configuration details generated by the main config file, into a function call
+The form posts back to itself, instantiates a FileScanner object in PHP, gathers the inputs from the form, and passes them, along with the nested array of configuration details generated by the main config file, into a function call
 #### /scripts/FileScanner.php
 - server-side class that provides the file-scanning feature.
-- one main function to perform the scan and two separate helper functions to scan a single folder with and without sub folders
+- one main function to perform the scan and two separate helper functions to scan a single folder with and without subfolders
-- uses a built-in PHP classes (RecursiveDirectoryIterator and RecursiveIteratorIterator) to recursively iterate through the subfolders within the provided folder
+- uses built-in PHP classes (RecursiveDirectoryIterator and RecursiveIteratorIterator) to recursively iterate through the subfolders within the provided folder
 - builds a list of tags to add to each image assuming that the input is a comma-delimited list
-- retrieves some metadata for each image including it's filename and it's dimensions
+- retrieves some metadata for each image including its filename and its dimensions
 - includes logic and a test photo for unit tests
 - skips any physical images that already exist in the database (based on full physical file path)
-- associates each image to all tags submtted from the UI, creates any that do not already exist, and inserts this data into the database
+- associates each image to all tags submitted from the UI, creates any that do not already exist, and inserts this data into the database
 - populates a scan log variable during the process which the UI reads and displays to the user

 ### Known Bugs and Limitations
 1. **Cannot Select Existing Tags**
-There is no pre-populated list of tags to select from when adding tags to the images being imported; you need to know what tags currently exist and, if you add a tag that does not exist, a new tag is created.
+There is no pre-populated list of tags to select from when adding tags to the images being imported; you need to know which tags currently exist and, if you add a tag that does not exist, a new tag is created.
 1. **Cannot Define Tags For Individual Images or Group of Images** When you define tags for the images you are importing, they are applied to all images; you cannot apply them to a single image or a group of images.
 1. **All Tags Are Either Secured or Not**